nickruggeri/scientific-experiment-manager/README.md

 df["mat"] = df["__PATH__"].map(load_mat)
 ```

+<br/><br/>
 ## Creating default paths
-Standardizing the creation of result structure results in less lines of code written for
+Standardizing result structure reduces the amount of code needed for
-simple IO operations, as well as compatibility across machines, e.g. local vs cloud or
+simple IO operations, and eases compatibility across machines, e.g. local vs cloud or
 cluster results. \
-For this reason, <i>SEM</i> offers a way to create saving paths
+To this end, <i>SEM</i> offers a way to create saving paths
 which only depend on the parameters specified by the user. \
 For example, the paths of a repository with three levels and different parameters,
 can be created as: